nortikin/sverchok/docs/nodes/field/curve_bend_field.rst

     vectors.
   * Frenet: rotate the space according to curve's Frenet frame.
   * Zero-Twist: rotate the space according to curve's "zero-twist" frame.
+  * Track normal: try to maintain constant normal direction by tracking it along the curve.

   Default value is Householder.